scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 ## Features

-Adhering to predictable standards benefits both developers and end users in many other ways beyond cross-platform interoperability, such as...
+Adhering to predictable standards benefits both developers and end users in many other ways beyond JCP interoperability, such as...

 ### Web Over Libraries

 Front-end libraries change rapidly and often introduce breaking changes, whereas the web platform remains more backward-compatible.
-Traditional Jupyter Widgets require extensions from UI libraries provided by JCPs, coupling widget implementations to particular third-party frameworks.
-In contrast, AFM defines a minimal set of essential interfaces focused on (1) communicating with the kernel and (2) modifying notebook output cells, without dictating state or UI models.
-This approach allows widgets to be defined without dependencies, reducing boilerplate and preventing lock-in.
-Authors may still use third-party JavaScript libraries or tooling, but these are not necessary for JCP compatibility, publishing, or user installation.
+Traditional Jupyter Widgets require extensions from UI libraries provided by JCPs, coupling widget implementations to third-party frameworks.
+In contrast, AFM defines a minimal set of essential interfaces focused on (1) communicating with the kernel and (2) modifying notebook output cells, without dictating models for state or UI.
+It allows widgets to be defined without dependencies, reducing boilerplate and preventing lock-in.
+Authors may still use third-party JavaScript libraries or tooling, but these are no longer necessary for JCP compatibility, publishing, or user installation.

 ### Rapid Iteration

 The web ecosystem's adoption of ES modules has led to new technologies that enhance developer experience and enable rapid prototyping.
 One such innovation is hot module replacement (HMR), a method that uses the browser’s module graph to dynamically update applications without reloading the page or losing state.
 Since traditional Jupyter Widgets rely on legacy module systems, they cannot benefit from HMR and instead require full page clearance, reload, and re-execution to see changes during development.
 By contrast, anywidget is able to provide opt-in HMR, implemented through the Jupyter messaging protocol, in order to support live development of custom widgets without any front-end tooling.
 For example, adjusting a widget's appearance, such as a chart's color scheme, updates the view instantly without re-executing cells or refreshing the page.

 ### Progressive Development